Local 10’s Janine Stanwood shares her breast cancer survival story

 I asked my surgeons about the impact they have on cancer patients, especially those with more difficult cases than mine.

-"I’m not living the experience, but I'm trying to help the patient get through it," said Oeltjen.
+“I’m not living the experience, but I’m trying to help the patient get through it,” Oeltjen said.

 “Most patients come to the clinic that first time; they are frightened.
 They are scared they’re going to die,” Kesmodel said.
 “It’s just trying to help them understand that we’re going to be there with them through the whole experience.”